dotbitHQ/dotbithq.github.io/we-are-hiring/frontend-engineer.md

 ## Must have

-- At least 1 year of professional Javascript experience
+- At least 3 years of professional Javascript experience

 - Bachelor’s degree in Computer Science, Engineering or relevant field